CKalitin/ckalitin.github.io/_posts/2025-08-01-energy-substrate-conversions.md

 Well that page says the same.
 Conversion of any form into mechanical Mechanical energy depends on position and motion.
 Kinetic is only motion Mechanical = kinetic + potential

+Also compressed air as a transmission mechanism, mostly at smaller scales